shinesolutions/packer-aem/README.md

 There a number of [example configuration files](https://github.com/shinesolutions/packer-aem/blob/master/examples/user-config/), you can use those examples as baseline configuration when creating your own machine images:

 1. Modify [sandpit.yaml](https://github.com/shinesolutions/packer-aem/blob/master/examples/user-config/sandpit.yaml) with the details of your own environment
-2. Run one of the convenient `make config-examples-<aem_version>-<os_type>` targets to prepare the configuration, for example, if you want to configure AEM 6.3 on RHEL7, run `make config-examples-aem63-rhel7`
+2. Run one of the convenient `make config-examples-<aem_version>-<os_type>` build targets to prepare the configuration, for example, if you want to configure AEM 6.3 on RHEL7, run `make config-examples-aem63-rhel7`
 3. Finally, create the machine images using the command `make <component> version=<version>`

 More